petersulyok/smfc/README.md

 5. Save/backup your configuration file when you've got the final version.
 Avoid overwriting if you upgrade to a new version of `smfc`.

-### 11. Automatic execution of the service
+### 11. How to run `smfc`?
-This `systemd` service can be started and stopped in the standard way.
+After a manual installation `smfc` can be started and stopped as a standard `systemd` service.
 Remember to reload `systemd` configuration after a new installation or if you changed the service definition file:

 ```
 systemctl daemon-reload